 - Tear away a decent amount of toilet paper, I used 10 squares for each sample.

 - Place toilet paper inside a quart-sized baggie.

-- Add 2 cups of water, seal baggie.
+- Add 2 cups of water, and seal the baggie.

-- Let sit for a couple minutes.
-In my picture you can see that the Scott toilet paper already breaking up, the Member’s Mark did not.
+- Let sit for a couple of minutes.
+In my picture you can see that Scott’s toilet paper already breaking up, the Member’s Mark did not.

 - Shake baggies slightly.